kyma-project/examples/tracing/README.md

 ## Prerequisites

 - Kyma as the target deployment environment.
-- An Environment created in Kyma to which you deploy the example application.
+- A Namespace created in Kyma to which you deploy the example application.
 - Helm for local installation.